purijatin/njexl_wiki/full/05-Methods.md

 ## The Args constructs

+In nJexl, any function can take arbitrary no. of parameters.
+This is the topic for this section.

+### parameters

+One can define a function that takes parameters :

+     def function(a){
+        write(a)
+     }
+     // call it :
+     function(10) // prints 10
+     function("hello") // prints hello

+But it is totally fine not passing the required parameters, which would be automatically assigned the value *null* :

+    function() // prints null

+One can pass more parameters that it was defined to the function, w/o any weired set of behavior:

+    function("Hello" , "How" , "are" , "you" ) // prints Hello

+How to access the extra parameters passed which are not bound to any name are the discussion topic of next section.

 ### Anonymous Argument

      __args__

 is the construct.
 The purpose of it, is to be used to anonymously use the whole argument list ( actually Object array).
 Why they are useful?
 Mostly when I do not care about the arguments, but needs to process them, and names are last on my mind.

+To get into the grind, let's define :

+     def function(){
+        write( str(__args__, "##") )
+     }

+and now, we use it :

+    function("Hello" , "How" , "are" , "you" ) // prints Hello##How##are##you

+Thus, we can access unnamed parameters using this.

 A classic example is the one given at the start of the chapter :

 	// This does not take any param, so, a call to this